 Monk fruit has a long history of safety for both adults and children.
 Unlike some other new, low to no calorie sweeteners such as Swerve or xylitol, it has no known side effects or negative health impacts when used in moderation.
 (2)

 Monk fruit was discovered by the West in the early 1900s.
 The process for making and using it was fairly simple back then.
-Moreover, it could be accomplished by hand.
+Moreover, artisans could make it by hand.

 Let’s compare and contrast the old fashioned versus modern methods of creating a sweetener from monk fruit.